Wadena, Indiana: History

-Wadena currently consists of several private residences and a defunct Baptist church that burned down.
+Wadena currently consists of several private residences.
 A monument east of town commemorates Wadena School, which served the township's students from 1895 to 1961.

+On December 18, 2024, a devastating house fire in Wadena resulted in six individuals being hospitalized.
+The fire occurred just before midnight in the 2500 East block of 600 North, where authorities found two adults and four juveniles trapped inside the home.
+All six were transported to area hospitals with various injuries.
+Tragically, one of the juveniles later died from her injuries at IU Arnett.
+A GoFundMe campaign has been created to support the affected family.

 Geography

 Wadena is located at 40°41′36″N 87°16′36″W along Benton County Road 600 North in Union Township, midway between 200 East and 300 East.

 Big Pine Creek Ditch begins in the fields just west of town and flows southeast approximately six miles to Big Pine Creek.
 Carpenter Creek, which meets the Iroquois River about 14 miles to the north, begins northeast of Wadena.
 Mount Nebo, the highest point in Benton County, stands a little less than two miles to the east.